Azure-Samples/LUIS-DevOps-Template/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAndyCW%2FLUISDevOpsSample%2Fmaster%2Fazuredeploy.json)

 When you click the button, it takes you to a web page in the Azure Portal where you can enter the names of the resources.
-Enter your own values on this page, bearing in mind that your names must be unique across Azure:
+Take a note of the names you enter, as you will need them in the next step when we configure the CI/CD pipeline.:

 - **Resource Group**
-- **LUIS Authoring resource name**
+- **LUIS Authoring resource name** - must be unique across Azure
-- **LUIS Prediction resource name**
+- **LUIS Prediction resource name** - must be unique across Azure
-- **Storage account name**
+- **Storage account name** - 8-24 characters, lowercase letters and numbers, and must be unique across Azure

-Take a note of the names you enter, as you will need them in the next step when we configure the CI/CD pipeline.

 ### Setup the CI/CD pipeline